prithishsamanta/AI-Powered-Personal-Knowledge-Vault/README.md

 ## 🧠 AI Integration

-- This project uses [OpenAI's gpt-3.5-turbo model](https://platform.openai.com/) to generate automatic summaries of notes.
+- This project uses [OpenAI's gpt-3.5-turbo model] to generate automatic summaries of notes - (https://platform.openai.com/) .
 - Summaries are stored alongside the original note in MongoDB.

 ---